xhul-dev/Saroo_-_Sort_ISO/README.md

 ## instructions

-Simply put "Saroo - Sort ISO.bat" on the micro SD card and execute it.\
+Simply put the "Saroo - Sort ISO" directory on the micro SD card and execute "Saroo - Sort ISO.bat".\
 The location doesn't matter, as long as it's not "\SAROO\ISO\\" or below, but don't worry, the script detects if it is.\
 Note that you have to re-execute the script each time you've added some stuff in "\SAROO\ISO\\".

-## known issues

-- Windows Explorer can sometimes lock some directories, causing an error.\
-More specifically, "\SAROO\ISO\\" becomes locked for some commands, if any directory below it has been visible in the navigation pane.\
-Anyway, if the script detects a lock, the execution pauses, allowing to close all open Explorer instances manually and retry.

 ## history

+### version 6

+- It's now required to have the whole "Saroo - Sort ISO" directory on the micro SD card, not just "Saroo - Sort ISO.bat".
+- The script now closes all existing Explorer windows automatically to try to unlock "\SAROO\ISO\\", though it shows a warning before doing so.
+- The script now checks if command extensions are either unavailable or obsolete.
+- Some optimisation here and there.

 ### version 5